 Crossing the Andes for the first time.

 The next morning brought our first glimpse of Nahuel Huapi Lake.
-An epic expanse of cobalt blue, damned by moraine at one end, it floods the glacial valleys that conjoin here, creating endless fjords and beaches.
-On its far shore lay Bariloche and towering above, where the pine trees thinned, the grey crags were interspersed with dark granite arêtes, impossibly thin, like a saw blade tearing into the fabric of the sky.
+An epic expanse of cobalt blue, formed by a natural moraine dam, floods the glacial valleys that conjoin here creating endless fjords and beaches.
+On its far shore lay Bariloche and towering above, where the pine trees thinned, the grey crags were interspersed with dark granite arêtes, impossibly thin like a saw blade tearing into the fabric of the sky.
 The enormity of the panorama before us was hard to take in.
 We gaped at it for a while and took pictures that had no chance of doing the view any justice.
 We rode around the lake to Bariloche and the loop through stunningly pretty Liao Liao, then cut back north and onto Route-40.
 Another road with dramatic views took us along the western edge of The Pampas, an enormous plain that extends east as far as the Atlantic Ocean and north to Uruguay.
 It was desolate and beautiful.
 I started to look for a place to pitch the tent, but the good sites along the river were already occupied.
 All the while the wind was rising and the Andes, now a distant shadow in the western sky, were threatening to steal the light away early.
 I decided to head for the next town on the map, Junin de Los Andes.
-It was after 8 PM by the time we made it.
-Exhausted, we stopped at the first half-decent place we found, a quirky motel, built in a log-cabin style that specialized in hosting fly fisherman.
+It was after 8 PM by the time we stopped at the first place we found, a quirky motel specialized in hosting fly fisherman.

 High on the Windswept Pampas

-Route 40, Argentina - The ceaseless wind blew Paola onto her tip-toes
+Route 40, Argentina - I tasked Paola with preventing the bike from blowing over, the ceaseless wind blew her onto her tip-toes.

 The Parillas for Two